Neil427/KiwiEFI-K88-ECU-Speeduino-Compatible/README.md

 The KiwiEFI K88 is a high speed Teensy 3.5 powered Ecu which is 100% compatible in software configuration with the Speeduino Dropbear Ecu with a few important enhancements:

-    - A 56-pin connector which allows the simultaneous use of stepper idle control and all of the digital outputs, i.e. you don't lose 4x outputs if you require stepper idle control.
+    - A 56-pin connector which allows the simultaneous use of stepper idle control and all digital outputs, i.e. you don't lose 4x outputs if you require stepper idle control.

     - Serial output to the Ecu connector which can be switched between TTL level  or RS232 level